 When the kids head back to school and the first hint of autumn is on the air, Almonte starts gearing up for its favourite fall festival: Fibrefest!
-This year’s event — the 23nd annual celebration of the fibre arts.
+Join us in celebrating our 25th Anniversary this year at our most exciting Fibrefest yet.

 Local guilds will demonstrate spinning, knitting, weaving, rug hooking, lacemaking, smocking and quilting.
 Vendors include spinners, weavers, and fibre artists from across the province, as well as quilt shops and alpaca farms.